brnersr/brnersr/README.md

    - Analysis of data from Spotify and YouTube using Python.

 7. **[Python-Churn Analysis](https://github.com/brnersr/churn_analysis)**
-   - Analysis of Churn Customer using Python.
+   - Analysis of Churn Customers using Python.

 ## 📫 Contact Me